 This section explains the steps to verify and calculate countable income for Supplemental Security Income (SSI) and Non-SSI applicants/beneficiaries of SAA/SAD and SAIH.
 This section also contains instructions for assisting the Special Assistance (SA) applicant/beneficiary (a/b) to access their maximum entitlement income amount.
-All documentation referred to in this section must be completed at each application on the DAAS-8190 SSI/Non-SSI Application Workbook, for SSI SA and Non-SSI SA applicants and at each recertification on the DAAS-8191 Special Assistance Re-Enrollment Information Notice.
+All documentation referred to in this section must be completed at each application on the DSS-8191 Special Assistance Re-Enrollment Information Notice.